by Texas Homesteader ~

 (Note: Some links in this post are for further information from earlier posts I’ve written.
 But links preceded with * are affiliate links.
 If you click them and buy something (almost anything, not just the item noted) I could receive a tiny commission.
 But the price you pay will NOT change.
 It’s an easy way to support this blog without anything coming out of your pocket.
 So click often!
 Thank you!)

-Larger Quantities Of Perishable Potatoes
+Buying Larger Bags Of Potatoes

 D’ya ever eyeball that big honkin’ bag of potatoes, compare the price to that small overly-expensive bag of potatoes and have a hard time making the economics make sense?
 Yeah, me too!!